V-Sekai-fire/aria-fbx/README.md

 # AriaFbx

-FBX file processing library for Elixir using the ufbx C library.
+FBX file processing library for Elixir using the ufbx-python library.

 ## Overview

-AriaFbx provides FBX file import functionality using the ufbx library via NIFs (Native Implemented Functions).
+AriaFbx provides FBX file import functionality using the ufbx-python library via pythonx.
 It converts FBX files into structured Elixir data structures that can be processed uniformly with other 3D formats.

 ## Features

 - **FBX Import**: Load FBX files (binary and ASCII formats)
 - **Scene Structure**: Nodes, meshes, materials, textures, and animations
 - **BMesh Conversion**: Convert FBX meshes to BMesh format for n-gon geometry
-- **NIF Integration**: Native performance via ufbx C library
+- **Python Integration**: Uses ufbx-python via pythonx

 ## Installation